 Medical Marijuana for Pets

 Medical marijuana has been a hot topic in the news.
 Dr. Sanjay Gupta on CNN reported that marijuana could have some major benefits when used for medical purposes.
 The debate over the use and legalization of marijuana continues from state to state.
-But did you also know that more and more people are using medical marijuana such as CBD dog treats to treat their pets for conditions like separation anxiety, noise phobias, arthritis, chronic pain and even cancer?
+But did you also know that more and more people are using medical marijuana such as CBD dog treats to treat their pets for conditions like separation anxiety, noise phobias, arthritis, chronic pain, and even cancer?
 Quantum Marketer has compiled a guide of the more reputable CBD sources for pets.

 Increase In Medical Marijuana Use For Pets

 According to the Journal of the American Veterinarian Medical Association (JAVMA) News, over the past few years, veterinarians, like Dr. Douglas Kramer in Los Angeles, have noticed an increase in people claiming to use the drug in treating their pets.
 Dr. Kramer who runs a mobile veterinarian practice – focusing on pain management and palliative care – told JAVMA News that approximately 300 people have told him that they have used medical marijuana to treat their pets in just the last two years!
 Even supplemental CBD hemp oil for dogs can help with their health problems.

 Some have used it to stimulate cats’ appetites; others have used it to manage inflammation from arthritis in their pets and even one woman gave her horse “cannabis-infused butter” to ease painful swelling from the foot disease called laminitis according to Innovet Pet.